 The intermittent fasting diet is another food fad that has taken the dieting world by storm.
 It happens to be the top rated eating overhaul to try for 2018.
 Intermittent fasting is often seen as the new kids on the block, after Keto and Paleo.
 However, believe it or not, fasting is based on ancient ideas.
-Those who practices the fasts of Yom Kippur, Lent, Ramadan or Navratri would be familiar with the concept of fasting.
+Those who practice the fasts of Yom Kippur, Lent, Ramadan or Navratri would be familiar with the concept of fasting.

 We have tried this diet previously and was happy with it.
 We like the fact that we can work the diet around our busy schedule instead of letting our diet rule our life.
 So, if you are thinking about trying the intermittent fasting diet, here is everything you need to know to get you started.

 What is Intermittent Fasting?

 Who Should Try Intermittent Fasting

-People Who Consume Too Much Sugar
+1. People Who Consume Too Much Sugar

-People who are addicted to sugary foods, sweet drinks and highly processed snacks would benefit from intermittent fasting.
+People who are addicted to sugary foods, sweet drinks, and highly processed snacks would benefit from intermittent fasting.
 Giving your body a break from all the junk food will reduce cravings and make you feel better

-People Who Follow an Unhealthy Diet
+2. People Who Follow an Unhealthy Diet

-People Who are Looking for a Change in Lifestyle and would Like to Simplify it
+3. People Who are Looking for a Change in Lifestyle and would Like to Simplify it

 Who Should Not Try Intermittent Fasting

-Calorie guidelines for for intermittent fasting for nursing women are simply too low.
+Calorie guidelines for intermittent fasting for nursing women are simply too low.
 However, intermittent fasting serves as a great eating plan to get your pre-baby body back

-People with Type 2 Diabetes
+3. People with Type 2 Diabetes

 If you are suffering from Type 2 diabetes and are taking blood sugar lowering medication, intermittent fasting could lead to health risks.
 Seek advice from your doctor.

-People with Eating Disorder
+4. People with Eating Disorder

 Popular Intermittent Fasting Methods

 This daily fasting involves breaking up your 24 hour – day into fasting and non-fasting time frame.
 Daily fasting is between 14 – 16 hours, so it restricts your consumption time between 8 – 10 hours.
-For instance, you consume 2 to 3 meals between 8 am to 4 pm and no calorie intake until 8 am the next day.
+For instance, you consume 2 to 3 meals between 8 am to 4 pm and no-calorie intake until 8 am the next day.

 5: 2 Method

 The 5: 2 fasting method is basically, eat whatever you want for 5 days and then eat next to nothing for the next 2.
 Also known as the ‘part time’ fasting method.
-Here you will have 5 fasting days and 2 non-consecutive fasting days in 7-day period.
+Here you will have 5 fasting days and 2 non-consecutive fasting days in the 7-day period.
 Non-consecutive days of fasting will ensure greater success as one day fast is easier to achieve rather than two consecutive days of fasting.

-The 2 days fasting does not mean you don’t eat anything at all, it just means that you consume a very restricted calories intake for the day.
-For instance, you consume recommended intake of calories for your height, gender, age and BMI on Mondays & Tuesdays, restrict calories to 500-600 on Wednesday, back to normal recommendation on Thursday, Friday, Saturday and again on 500-600 calories on Sunday.
+The 2 days of fasting does not mean you don’t eat anything at all, it just means that you consume a very restricted calories intake for the day.
+For instance, you consume recommended intake of calories for your height, gender, age and BMI on Mondays & Tuesdays, restrict calories to 500-600 on Wednesday, back to the normal recommendation on Thursday, Friday, Saturday and again on 500-600 calories on Sunday

 Eat- Stop- Eat Method

 Like every other diet, intermittent diets works more efficiently when consuming healthy foods and low carbohydrate options.
 This by no means you cannot eat naughty food, you are able to for as long as you stay within your calorie limit.
 That said, using up your calorie on fresh healthy food will keep you full for longer and keep your energy level up.
-So to avoid feeling demotivated and hungry, going for healthy option majority of the time is a far more sustainable plan.
+So to avoid feeling demotivated and hungry, going for healthy option the majority of the time is a far more sustainable plan.